lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/README.md

 # Downstream sequence analysis
-*Pertains to analysis performed in R, after genotype matrix was created* *The results shown here pertain to analysis of a **100 SNP subset** of the genotype matrix*
+*Pertains to analysis performed in R, after genotype matrix was created*
+*The analysis/figures shown here pertain to analysis of a **100 SNP subset** of the genotype matrix*

 ## 1. Visualize overall differences between treatment groups using PCA